Frequently Asked Questions

 Does Lobsterly work without service?

 Yes.
 We spent a lot of time designing Lobsterly to be reliable offshore or anywhere else you use it without service.
 All maps, our waypoints, your saved waypoints, and core navigation features work entirely offline without any cell signal.
 How each device performs offline varies.
 Newer phones perform better as they have a better GPS chip in them.
-Older phones will be slower to update.
+Older phones will be slower to provide updates of your location.

 Why does my location sometimes take a minute to appear?